datacarpentry/shell-genomics/lesson_shell_fasta.md

 ```

-It is probably worth downloading and reading the [README companion file](ftp://ftp.ensembl.org/pub/release-81/fasta/homo_sapiens/ncrna/README) located in the same ftp directory of the fasta file we just downloaded.
-As you will see any ncRNA is bescribed by at least two lines: a header and one (or more) line of DNA sequence.
-The README file also contains information on how the header is structured.
+As you can see each ncRNA is described by at least two lines, a header (starting with '>') and at least one line of DNA sequence.
+To learn what information is included in the header, we can download and read the [README companion file](ftp://ftp.ensembl.org/pub/release-81/fasta/homo_sapiens/ncrna/README) located in the same ftp directory of the fasta file we just downloaded.

 ```